Main page content

 Sec.
 1 Purpose

 Private sector support is critical to The University of Texas System.
 Contributions from individuals, foundations, corporations, and other entities are vitally important to the fulfillment of the institution's mission and to the provision of high-quality educational opportunities.
 The purpose of these procedures is to clarify and facilitate the process for making gifts to the U. T. System and the U. T. institutions (collectively referred to hereafter as "U. T.").

-As authorized by the Board of Regents' Rules and Regulations, Rule 60101 these procedures are designed to outline administrative processes associated with the acceptance, administration, and investment of gifts processed or administered by the Office of Development and Gift Planning Services (ODGPS), as the designee of the Vice Chancellor for External Relations in a prudent and efficient manner, with fundamental fiduciary responsibilities kept firmly in mind.
+As authorized by the Board of Regents' Rules and Regulations, Rule 60101 these procedures are designed to outline administrative processes associated with the acceptance, administration, and investment of gifts processed or administered by the Office of External Relations, Communications, and Advancement Services (OERCAS), as the designee of the Vice Chancellor for External Relations, Communications, and Advancement Services in a prudent and efficient manner, with fundamental fiduciary responsibilities kept firmly in mind.
 These procedures also cover gifts given for current purposes, including gifts of securities, gifts of family limited partnerships, bequests, trust distributions, personal property, life insurance and retirement plan assets.
 These procedures are also intended to ensure that staff members are able to function in a timely, effective, and professional manner in the context of institutions that are engaged in energetic and comprehensive fundraising efforts.
 When these procedures do not indicate an appropriate course of action or if they are inappropriate in light of all aspects of a specific situation, staff members are directed to consult with the relevant offices as outlined in these procedures to establish an appropriate course of action.

 Item 3 provides definitions for terms used throughout the Gift Acceptance Procedures.